claudio-cruz/DevBooks/README.md

 [Lighthouse](/static/documents/lighthouse.pdf)

-All the lighthouse results are above 90 in microsoft edge browser.
+The lighthouse results were improved.

 ### *HTML, CSS, and JavaScript Validation*